logicality-io/libs/libs/github/src/Actions.Workflow/README.md

 A library to help generate GitHub Actions Workflows yaml in a fluent manner.
-Written to support a better authoring experience, increase reusability and mitigate against the fragility of copy'n'pasting stuff around.
+Written to support a better authoring experience, increase reusability (distributable as a NuGet package) and mitigates against the fragility of copy'n'pasting stuff around.
 If one is maintaining just a few simple workflows this is probably over-kill.
 If one is maintaining many workflows across many repositories where one wants to be able to to reuse standardised jobs and steps, then this may be useful.

 ## Simple Example